klaarnut/user-docs/en/register-and-login-system.md

 <a name="cmsregisterlogin"></a>
-## Pre-installed Register and Login Setup
+### Pre-installed Register and Login Setup

 <a name="googlelogin"></a>
-## Google Login Setup for Built-in Channels in your website
+### Google Login Setup for Built-in Channels in your website

 ![image](images/login_system.png)

-Google Login Setup for Built-in Channels requires Google API Setup.
+**Google Login Setup for Built-in Channels requires Google API Setup**.
 Don't worry if you don't feel familiar with Google API Setup, you can follow easy steps below.

 1. Open Google Console website at https://console.developers.google.com/ .
 Login with your google email (Gmail) or register if you don't have one.